Darexboy/Data-Wrangling-using-Excel/README.md

 The dataset was in a structured format with each player’s information occupying a row in the dataset.
 The data file also includes the data dictionary whhich can be accessed [here](https://github.com/Darexboy/Data-Wrangling-using-Excel/blob/main/FIFA%20Dataset%20Dictionary.pptx)

 ## Data Cleaning process
-The report for this data cleaning process can be viewed here[Documentation]
+The report for this data cleaning process can be viewed here: [Documentation](https://github.com/Darexboy/Data-Wrangling-using-Excel/blob/main/Data%20Wrangling%20process%20on%20FIFA21%20raw%20data%20in%20Excel.pdf)